-For 98 years, Santa Fe's original burning man Zozobra, a 50-foot tall, storied marionette, has been built anew.
-And each year he is stuffed with thousands of paper "glooms"––love letters, divorce papers, photos, speeding tickets, bad habits, hurt feelings––to go up in smoke (and disappear from our lives) when this New Mexico icon goes down in a highly orchestrated, flaming fury as we cheer on from below.
+Each year, Santa Fe's original burning man Zozobra, a 50-foot tall, storied marionette, is built anew.
+And each year he is stuffed with thousands of paper "glooms"––love letters, divorce papers, photos, speeding tickets, bad habits, hurt feelings––that go up in smoke (and disappear from our lives) when this New Mexico icon goes down in a highly orchestrated, flaming fury as we cheer on from below.

 The Fire Dancer torches Zozobra!
 (Photo courtesy of The Burning of Will Shuster’s Zozobra)